Top Five Free Summer Attractions in Norfolk

 The area is also home to the country’s premier lavender farm, with over 100 acres of lavender under cultivation.

-As well as being able to talk a walk through the spectacular fields themselves, you can also take a look around the lavender oil distillery, where oil is produced for Norfolk Lavender’s famous range of perfumes and toiletries.
+As well as being able to talk a walk through the spectacular fields themselves, you can also take a look around the lavender oil distillery.
+There oil is produced for Norfolk Lavender’s famous range of perfumes and toiletries.

-There’s even an animal farm which is home to several rare and unusual farm animals, a play area to keep younger visitors entertained and of course, a gift shop selling all manner of lavender gifts as well.
+There’s even an animal farm which is home to several rare and unusual farm animals.
+Along with a play area to keep younger visitors entertained and of course, a gift shop selling all manner of lavender gifts as well.

-This sanctuary is the largest of its kind in the UK and looks after all kinds of horses, ponies, mules and donkeys, with two visitor centres in Norfolk that are both free to visit.
+This sanctuary is the largest of its kind in the UK.
+It looks after all kinds of horses, ponies, mules and donkeys, with two visitor centres in Norfolk that are both free to visit.

-A popular day out for both young and old animal lovers, Redwings gives you a chance to get up close and personal with the animals and learn more about their stories and the work that the centres do in rescuing and caring for horses.
+A popular day out for both young and old animal lovers, Redwings gives you a chance to get up close and personal with the animals.
+You can learn more about their stories and the work that the centres do in rescuing and caring for horses.

 There are also walking tours, a cafe and play area at the visitor centres too.

-The remains of one of the largest and most important monasteries in the country are located in the market town of Thetford and are totally free to take a look around.
+The remains of one of the largest and most important monasteries in the country are located in the market town of Thetford.
+They are totally free to take a look around.

-The priory was one of the most important in East Anglia in its day and was the burial site of the Earls and Dukes of Norfolk and due to its significance, was one of the very last monasteries to be closed during Henry VIII’s Dissolution of the Monasteries in 1540.
+The priory was one of the most important in East Anglia in its day and was the burial site of the Earls and Dukes of Norfolk.
+Due to its significance, was one of the very last monasteries to be closed during Henry VIII’s Dissolution of the Monasteries in 1540.

 And if you happen to believe in the supernatural, the priory is also believed to be haunted and even featured in an episode of the TV show Ghosthunters.